 With the majority of Pep Guardiola’s squad still enjoying summer breaks, following their World Cup exploits, the Catalan manager selected a team, mainly composed of Elite Development Squad and Academy players, to feature in the International Champions Cup tournament in Chicago, New York and Miami.

-City’s three games heralded several debuts for our teenage starlets (against top quality opposition in Borussia Dortmund, Liverpool and Bayern Munich), plus valuable minutes for those who broke through into the senior squad last season, such as Diaz, Phil Foden and Lukas Nmecha.
+City’s three games heralded several debuts for our teenage starlets (against top quality opposition in Borussia Dortmund, Liverpool and Bayern Munich), plus valuable minutes for those who broke through into the senior squad last season, such as Diaz, Lukas Nmecha.

 With the revelation that City may not have all of our World Cup stars back and in contention for Sunday’s Community Shield clash against Chelsea – and perhaps even the opening Premier League encounter at Arsenal – the Blues’ youngsters may again be given the chance to shine, and Diaz says he will be ready.